symptoms, remedies and how to recognize them – breaking latest news-breakinglatest.news-Breaking Latest News

 In allergies: sneezing in bursts, itchy nose, eyes and throat

 In allergies, sneezing is usually “burst” and the nose runs a lot.
-In addition, itching is often present in allergies, especially in the eyes and sometimes also in the palate and throat.
-The eyes are much more involved in the allergic version so much so that we talk about allergic rhinoconjunctivitis, with symptoms such as tearing, redness, swelling and discomfort in the light.
-If then the person is asthmatic, exacerbations can occur with difficulty breathing and dry cough both in case of allergy, less frequently, in the common cold.
+Furthermore, itching is often present in allergies, especially in the eyes and sometimes also in the palate and throat.
+The eyes are much more involved in the allergic version so much so that we speak of allergic rhinoconjunctivitis, with symptoms such as tearing, redness, swelling and discomfort in the light.
+If then the person is asthmatic you can have exacerbations with breathing difficulties and dry cough both in case of allergy, less frequently, in the common cold.
 In the case of the viral cold, the symptoms appear after an incubation period which usually lasts a couple of days.
 It begins with a slight burning sensation, often on one side of the nose or throat, and progresses to sneezing and a runny nose.
 It is precisely in this phase, which generally lasts two or three days, that the chances of infecting other people are greatest.
 Then begins the secretory phase in which the mucus becomes thicker and yellowish.
 If there are no complications, the cold ends within a week at the latest

 The cure

 Treatments for the common cold consist, to alleviate the symptoms, in washing the nose with saline solutions, which help to remove the mucus and clean the nasal passages.
-Eventually you can use anti-inflammatories and decongestants, but to be used with caution because if you use them several times a day you risk even worsening.
+Eventually you can use anti-inflammatories and decongestants, but to be used with caution because if they are used several times a day there is even a risk of worsening.
 For allergic rhinoconjunctivitis, depending on the severity, you can count on antihistamines or cortisone-based nasal sprays or with antihistamines associated with cortisone to be used for the necessary time, always following the doctor’s instructions.
 Then there is specific immunotherapy to try to induce a remission of the allergy.